martinandersson/nomagichttp/POA.md

     and most likely returns a 500 (Internal Server Error) - no other post-actions called!

-After the infrastructure is in place:
+### Library-native actions

+- DefaultServer should already default `Content-Length` to 0 for no response body.
+Move to post action.
+- Add pre- and post-actions that rejects illegal message variants (see HttpServer JavaDoc).
 - Rewrite `Response.thenCloseChannel()` to set header `Connection: close`.
-- Add post action which reacts to the header and calls `Request.channel().close()`.
+  Add post action which reacts to the header and calls `Request.channel().close()`.

 ## Stage: Codings, Part 1/3 (Chunked Transfer)